 During the trial of seven, Maekar came to blows with his brother Baelor, who fought for Dunk, and delivered a lethal mace blow to Baelor's head.
 Baelor survived the trial, but died soon after taking off his helmet.
 Maekar suspected that he would thereafter be held in suspicion as a kinslayer.
 Dealing with the problems of his sons, Maekar banished Aerion to the Free Cities and offered Dunk a position in his personal guard to serve as a role model for Aegon.
 After Dunk refused, Maekar allowed Aegon to accompany Dunk as his squire.

 In the Great Spring Sickness, King Daeron and the children of Maekar's brother Baelor died.
-Maekar's brother Aerys I Targaryen succeeded to the throne and appointed their bastard uncle Bloodraven as Hand.
+Maekar's brother Aerys I Targaryen succeeded to the throne and appointed their bastard uncle Brynden "Bloodraven" Rivers as Hand.
 Maekar had expected to be appointed Hand and could not get along with Lord Bloodraven, so he withdrew from court to his residence at Summerhall.

 After Aerys's death, Maekar took the Iron Throne, since Daeron's third son Rhaegel, and his son Aelor, had both died several years before.
 Such was Maekar's desire to split from the past that upon his coronation he had a new crown forged, more warlike than previous crowns since the crown of Aegon the Conqueror had been lost in Dorne upon Daeron the Young Dragon's death.
 For seven years of his reign, a hot summer persisted.
 Some thought it was the Great Summer come at last.
 When it broke it was followed by a short autumn and a long, cold winter.
 Reigning between two Blackfyre Rebellions, his reign is generally regarded as peaceful.

 Quotes about Maekar I